dasunsrule32/radeon-scripts/README.md

   Profiles have now been implemented.
 By default, the script is set `auto` and the profile is set to `balanced`.
 This can easily be adjusted by adjusting the values for `DEFAULTPROFILE` and `DEFAULTDPMSTATE`.
-  The different profile are options are described in the [docs](https://dri.freedesktop.org/docs/drm/gpu/amdgpu.html#gpu-power-thermal-controls-and-monitoring).
+  The different profile options are described in the [docs](https://dri.freedesktop.org/docs/drm/gpu/amdgpu.html#gpu-power-thermal-controls-and-monitoring).

  NOTES: